 Our lawyers know that some injuries may take more time to heal and may require future medical treatment.
 When we calculate the value of an injury claim, we take all of this into account.
 We want you to have the financial ability to obtain the treatment you need to help you make the best recovery possible, given your injuries.

 Call Our Saint Paul Truck Accident Lawyers Today

 At TSR Injury Law, we understand that this may be a difficult time for you and your loved ones.
 Truck accident victims often need long-term medical treatment and may miss a significant amount of time from work.

 Our trusted attorneys manage the entire legal process for truck accident victims so they can focus on their treatment.
-Our lawyers have been defending the rights of personal injury victims and their families in Minnesota since 1998 and have recovered more than $150 million in injury compensation.
+Our lawyers have been defending the rights of personal injury victims and their families in Minnesota since 1998 and have recovered $300 million in injury compensation.

 If you have a case and hire one of our attorneys, you will not be charged any upfront fees.
 We only receive payment if we win fair compensation for your case.